-Psychologically informed care has an important role in physiotherapy today, as research continues to show the benefits of integrating the biopsychosocial model of pain approach to treatment.
-Although this model is considered the gold standard when it comes to the evaluation and treatment of chronic pain, not all physiotherapists are equipped with the necessary skills.
-Even though pain is a sensory and emotional response the cognitive and affective responses are still not thoroughly covered in physical therapy curriculum.
+As research continues to show the benefits of integrating the biopsychosocial model of pain approach to treatment, psychology informed care has an increasingly important role in physiotherapy today.
+Although this model is considered the gold standard when it comes to the evaluation and treatment of chronic pain, not all physiotherapists are equipped with the necessary skills to execute it.
+Even though pain is comprised of both sensory and emotional responses, the cognitive and affective responses are still not thoroughly covered in most physical therapy curriculums.
 Do you feel confident following the clinical practice guidelines that recommend using a behavioral approach to managing chronic pain?(1)

 Click here for Eating right to heal chronic pain

-Ten Ways to Apply a Psychological/Behavioural Approach into Clinical Practice (with minimal effort and maximum patient benefit)
+Ten Ways to Apply a Psychological/Behavioral Approach in Clinical Practice (with minimal effort and maximum patient benefit)

 1. Pain Education

-Helping patients to understand the many possible causes and contributing factors underlying their pain, including how the brain processes pain and nociception, has been shown to reduce maladaptive strategies and poor coping mechanisms.
+Helping patients to understand the many potential factors underlying their pain, including how the brain processes pain and nociception, can reduce maladaptive strategies and poor coping mechanisms.
 (2,3) Pain education is an expanding area of research and many practitioners are not up to date on the neuroscience and neurobiology required to treat persistent pain.